2019 Karnataka Legislative Assembly by-elections

 By-elections to fifteen state assembly constituencies were held in Karnataka on 5 December 2019, and results were announced on 9 December.
-BJP, the ruling party, needed to win 6 out of the 15 seats to maintain its majority.
-It won 12 out of 15 seats.
-Congress won two, JD(S) failed to open its account, and one seat was won by a rebel BJP leader who contested as an independent.
+As the ruling party, BJP needed to win six of the 15 seats to maintain its majority.
+BJP won 12 seats, Congress won two, JD(S) failed to open its account, and one seat was won by a rebel BJP leader who contested as an independent.

 Election schedule

 Scheduled

 By-elections to fifteen state assembly constituencies were originally to be held on 21 October 2019 together with Haryana and Maharashtra Assembly elections.
 The counting of votes was to be on 24 October 2019.